Writer: Grant Morrison

 Page 7 – Panel 4: The “kit super-soldiers” are clearly based on the original OMAC, another Kirby creation like the New Gods themselves.

 Page 7 – Panel 5: Waller wants The Question to help with Checkmate’s plan.
-This obviously takes place sometime after Final Crisis: Revelations where, at the time of writing, The Question is still facing off against Vandal Savage.
+This obviously takes place sometime after REVELATIONS where, at the time of writing, The Question is still facing off against Vandal Savage.

 Page 8 – Panel 1: Cats on dogs – it really is the end of the world.
 This is the entrance to the Bludhaven stronghold of the Apokoliptian New Gods.